 This Promise and Sealing of the Father has always been recognized as a free gift available to individual believers throughout every generation since Pentecost; being historically recognized as "Confirmation", "Chrismation" and/or "Sealing" of the Spirit; and normally conferred through the laying on of hands and/or anointing with oil (Acts 8:14–17, 9:17, 19:6, and Hebrews 6:2).
 Over the years, this Sacrament has become a mere ritual for many.
 Pentecostalism is a renewal movement within Christianity that places special emphasis on the ongoing receiving of the Gift of the Holy Spirit in the same manner as the early church received Him, where His Divine Indwelling is manifested by believers through the continuous ability to speak in languages that have never been learned.
 We embrace this reality!

-Apostle Paul referred to individual gatherings of Christians throughout the known world as "Assemblies of Christ" (Rom.
+Apostle Paul referred to a group of believers, whether gathered in a single location, or multiple locations within a particular city throughout the known world as "Assemblies of Christ" (Rom.
 16:16 LITV).
-Each Assembly included all the disciples of Christ within a particular city boundary.
-For example, believers close to Jerusalem were part of the Assembly (of Christ) in Jerusalem (Acts 8:1).
-Those close to Antioch were part of the Assembly (of Christ) in Antioch (Acts 13:1).
-Although in some cases there were multiple congregations within a particular city district, they were all considered a part of one unified Assembly of Christ led by one leadership team of Presbyters (priests)
+For example, believers located in Jerusalem were part of the Assembly (of Christ) of Jerusalem (Acts 8:1).
+Those in Antioch were part of the Assembly (of Christ) of Antioch (Acts 13:1).

-In an expression of absolute unity with the early church, we fully embrace the Apostolic designation by Apostle Paul ~ "The Assemblies of Christ" ~ and welcome you to become a part of this integrative movement.
+Therefore, in an expression of absolute unity with the early church, we fully embrace the Apostolic designation used by Apostle Paul ~ "The Assemblies of Christ" ~ and welcome you to become a part of this integrative movement.